Residence permit

 Only the income from professional activities counts; dividends, interest on deposits, and income from rental real estate are excluded.

-The family of the main applicant can also obtain residence permits.
+Your family can also obtain residence permits.
 Eligible family members include:

 • a spouse in an official marriage or a partner, including the same-sex couples;